Cooper Kupp Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Matchup vs. Arizona

-- Against the Cardinals, Kupp has averaged 75.8 receiving yards per game in his eight career matchups, 30.7 fewer than his over/under for Monday's game.
+- Kupp is averaging 75.8 receiving yards per game in eight career matchups against the Cardinals, 29.7 fewer than his receiving yards prop bet over/under for Monday's game (105.5).

-- In eight matchups versus the Cardinals, Kupp has had a touchdown catch four times, but not more than one in a single contest.
+- In eight matchups versus the Cardinals, Kupp has had a TD catch four times, but not more than one in a single contest.

-- The 227.1 yards per game the Cardinals are conceding through the air makes them the NFL's sixth-ranked pass defense.
+- The 227.1 yards per game the Cardinals are giving up through the air makes them the NFL's sixth-ranked pass defense.

-- The Cardinals have surrendered 27 touchdowns through the air (1.7 per game).
+- The Cardinals have allowed 27 touchdowns through the air (1.7 per game).
 They are 16th in the league in that category.

 Recent Performances

-- In last week's game against the 49ers, Kupp recorded seven catches for 118 yards (16.9 yards per catch) and scored one touchdown.
+- In last week's game against the 49ers, Kupp racked up seven catches for 118 yards (16.9 yards per catch) and scored one touchdown.

-- Kupp's 23 catches have led to 322 yards (107.3 per game) and two touchdowns in his last three games.
-He was targeted 27 times.
+- Kupp has 322 receiving yards on 23 catches (27 targets) with two touchdowns during his last three games, averaging 107.3 yards per game.

 Kupp's Los Angeles Teammates